sherlock-protocol/sherlock-v2-docs/glossary.md

 ### Staking

-* The act of depositing USDC into a Sherlock staking pool for a fixed period (3 months, 6 months, etc.).
+* The act of depositing USDC into a Sherlock staking pool for a fixed period (6 months, 12 months, etc.).
 Once USDC has been deposited, USDC and SHER tokens accrue to the depositor in the form of APY.
-A portion of the staked tokens (up to 33% for an individual exploit) in the staking pool is at risk of being liquidated due to an exploit at one of the protocols covered by Sherlock.
+A portion of the staked tokens (up to 50% for an individual exploit) in the staking pool is at risk of being liquidated due to an exploit at one of the protocols covered by Sherlock.

 ### Unstaking

 * The act of removing staked USDC from the Sherlock staking pool.
-This action can only be taken once the staking period (3 months, 6 months, etc.) for that USDC has ended.&#x20;
+This action can only be taken once the staking period (6 months, 12 months, etc.) for that USDC has ended.&#x20;

 ### Watsons

 * "You know my methods, Watson.
 There was not one of them which I did not apply to the inquiry." - _The Memoirs of Sherlock Holmes_ (1893)
 * Watsons are the individuals without which Sherlock would be nothing.
-These are the security experts who do the deep fundamental analyses that allow Sherlock to select only the best protocols for coverage.&#x20;
+These are the security experts who do the deep fundamental analyses (audits) that allow Sherlock to confidently provide coverage for a given protocol's smart contracts.&#x20;

 ### Yield Strategy